nackjicholson/aiosql/docs/source/database-driver-adapters.rst

 There isn't much difference between these two protocols besides the ``async def`` syntax for the method definition.
 There is one more sneaky difference, the aiosql code expects async adapters to have a static class field ``is_aio_driver = True`` so it can tell when to use ``await`` for method returns.
 Looking at the source of the builtin `adapters/ <https://github.com/nackjicholson/aiosql/tree/master/aiosql/adapters>`__ is a great place to start seeing how you may write your own database driver adapter.

-To use the adapter pass it's constructor or factory as the ``driver_adapter`` argument when building Queries.
+To use the adapter pass its constructor or factory as the ``driver_adapter`` argument when building Queries.

 .. code:: python